speplinski/tmpl-benchmark-app/README.md

 Once the dataset is ready, the result images can be generated using pretrained models.

+1. **Download Pretrained Models**

-1. Navigate to the `checkpoints` directory and run the provided script to download and extract the pretrained models.
+    Navigate to the `checkpoints` directory and run the provided script to download and extract the pretrained models.
 This script will automatically download the pretrained models archive and extract its contents into the `checkpoints/` directory.

     ```bash
     cd checkpoints